Swiss postpone plans to lift COVID-19 restrictions | Health

 Swiss postpone plans to lift COVID-19 restrictions

-Switzerland has postponed plans to relax its COVID-19 restrictions, the government said on Friday, citing an increasing number of coronavirus cases and insufficient progress on vaccinations.
-Switzerland had originally planned to allow outdoor events like football matches and concerts with up audiences of up 150 from Monday but has opted for a more cautious as neighbouring France and Germany also put the brakes on reopening.
+Switzerland has postponed plans to relax its COVID-19 restrictions, the government said on Friday, citing increasing coronavirus cases and insufficient progress on vaccinations.
+Switzerland had planned to allow outdoor events like football matches and concerts with up to 150 people from Monday as well as allowing restaurants to open terraces to outdoor diners, but instead opted for a more cautious approach as neighbouring France and Germany also rein in reopening.

-"The risk of an uncontrolled increase in the number of cases is currently too great for further openings after the number of infections has been increasing again since the end of February," the government said on Friday.
-"In addition, too few people have yet been vaccinated to prevent a sharp rise in hospitalizations," it added.

-The number of coronavirus cases in Switzerland and neighbouring Liechtenstein has risen in recent days, hitting 1,750 on Thursday, well above the seven-day average which stood at 1,285 cases.
+"The risk of an uncontrolled increase in the number of cases is currently too great for further openings," the government said on Friday.
+"In addition, too few people have yet been vaccinated to prevent a sharp rise in hospitalizations."
+The number of coronavirus cases in Switzerland and neighbouring Liechtenstein rose by 1,750 on Thursday, well above the seven-day average of 1,285 cases.

+Currently, infections are expected to double every three to four weeks, the government said, warning new variants of COVID-19 make up to 80% of the new cases.
+"We've known for awhile that they aren't merely more infectious, but also more dangerous," Health Minister Alain Berset said at a press conference.
+"This is not the moment we'd hoped for."

+The government did relax restrictions on indoor meetings for families and friends, up to 10 people from five previously, ahead of Easter.
+Torn between public fatigue and warnings from public health experts about reopening too quickly, the government has forged a middle path that is often less strict than neighbouring countries' approaches.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)